s-ccs/paper-UnfoldMakie/typst/main.typ

 - Fast.
 Julia and `Makie.jl` allows fast plotting of figures with very complex layout.
 As an example, it is able to plot one figure with 50 topoplots in 1.9 seconds (1.6 sec with DelaunayMesh interpolation), which is ~20 times faster, compared to `EEGLAB`.
 Although, the Python-based `MNE` is faster by one second. #footnote[The measurements were done by using `BenchmarkTools.jl`. @BenchmarkTools.jl-2016 Be aware that results of benchmarking can vary each run and depends on a OS, package environment, other processes running on computer etc.]
 - Faster updating. `Makie.jl` is incredibly fast at updating figures, which is beneficial for developing interactive tools and creating animations. `UnfoldMakie.jl` can create and save a topoplot gif file with 50 frames in 1.7 times less time than `MNE`.
 - Interactive.
 Several plots in our package have interactive features.
 They are supported by `Observables.jl`, which allows for fast data exchange and quick plot updating.
 - Scientific color maps.
-According to our previous study @mikheev2024art, 40% of EEG researchers are not aware of the issue of perceptually non-uniform color maps. `UnfoldMakie.jl` uses scientific color maps throughout.
+According to our previous study @mikheev2024art, 40% of EEG researchers are not aware of the issue of perceptually non-uniform color maps. `UnfoldMakie.jl` uses scientific color maps throughout @crameri2020misuse @moreland2015we.
 - Documented.
-There is extensive documentation with many usage examples and docstrings.
+There is extensive documentation with many usage examples and docstrings @Documenter_jl.

 #figure(